-In Winter 2024 you will spend at least three hours a week on self-study of the textbook on Top Hat and attending and taking notes during the lecture.
+In Fall 2024 you will spend at least three hours a week on self-study of the textbook on Top Hat and attending and taking notes during the lecture.
 The combination of these two sources of information should prepare you for the quizzes and the assignments.

-Grade Component Weight Description Class participation and 10% In the form of active and informed participation in class Engagement discussions and exercises, including reading all assigned material before class Discussion Board 10% Active participation in the discussion board by posting an original post (responding to the reading) and replaying to colleagues post (at least 1) Midterm/Quizzes 20% Midterm: MCQs and Short Answers; 60 min. timed, 24- hour window
+Grade Component Weight Description Class participation and 10% In the form of active and informed participation in class Engagement discussions and exercises, including reading all assigned material before class Discussion Board 10% Active participation in the discussion board by posting an original post (responding to the reading) and replaying to colleague's post (at least 1)

-Strategy Assignment 10% Identification of HR implications of a company's change in strategy and recommendations for HR practice changes.
-Group Project Report and Digital Presentation Group Project Report - 20% Group Digital Presentation - 5% Final Assessment 25% Midterm: MCQs and Short Answers; 120 min. timed, 24- hour window
+Midterm/Quizzes 20% Midterm: MCQs and Short Answers; 120 min. timed - in class Strategy Assignment 10% Identification of HR implications of a company's change in strategy and recommendations for HR practice changes.
+Group Project Report and Digital Presentation Final Assessment 25% Group Project Report - 20% Group Digital Presentation - 5% 25% Midterm: MCQs and Short Answers; 120 min. timed - in class